andybrewer/mack/README.md

+> PLEASE NOTE: This project is no longer maintained.
+Please feel free to fork and maintain as desired.

 # Mack
 Mack is a Golang wrapper for AppleScript.
 With Mack, you can easily trigger OS X desktop notifications and system sounds from within your Go application.